OBITUARY: Milan Kundera, one of Central Europe's greatest writers about the communist experience

 Kundera also left a lasting imprint on the understanding of Central Europe with his essay The Tragedy of Central Europe, which was published in the New York Review of Books in 1984.

-“Kundera asserts both the continuity of Russian traditions and their profound difference from the European ones,” said American-Bulgarian scholar of Central and South-eastern Europe Maria Todorova, explaining why in Kundera’s view “Central Europe’s adherence to the West is a natural disposition” of the region.
+“Kundera asserts both the continuity of Russian traditions and their profound difference from the European ones,” wrote American-Bulgarian scholar of Central and South-eastern Europe Maria Todorova, explaining why in Kundera’s view “Central Europe’s adherence to the West is a natural disposition” of the region.

 Some Czech political and literary theorists have been reinvigorating this idea following the Russian full-scale invasion of Ukraine in February 2022.